micc83/fontIconPicker/README.md

 	iconsPerPage      : 20,                      // Number of icons per page
 	hasSearch         : true,                    // Is search enabled? searchSource      : false,                   // Give a manual search values.
-If using attributes then for proper search feature we also need to pass icon names under the same order of source useAttribute      : false,                   // Whether to use attribute selector for printing icons attributeName     : 'data-icon',             // HTML Attribute name convertToHex      : true,                    // Whether or not to convert to hexadecimal for attribute value.
+If using attributes then for proper search feature we also need to pass icon names under the same order of source appendTo          : 'self',                  // Where to append the selector popup.
+You can pass string selectors or jQuery objects useAttribute      : false,                   // Whether to use attribute selector for printing icons attributeName     : 'data-icon',             // HTML Attribute name convertToHex      : true,                    // Whether or not to convert to hexadecimal for attribute value.
 If true then please pass decimal integer value to the source (or as value="" attribute of the select field)